Saudi astronauts, including nation's 1st woman, catch private flight to space station | Technology

 It's the second private flight to the space station organized by Houston-based Axiom Space.
 The first was last year by three businessmen, with another retired NASA astronaut.
 The company plans to start adding its own rooms to the station in another few years, eventually removing them to form a stand-alone outpost available for hire.

 Axiom won't say how much Shoffner and Saudi Arabia are paying for the planned 10-day mission.
-The company had previously cited a ticket price of $55 million each.
+The company had previously cited a ticket price of USD 55 million each.

-NASA's latest price list shows per-person, per-day charges of $2,000 for food and up to USD 1,500 for sleeping bags and other gear.
+NASA's latest price list shows per-person, per-day charges of USD 2,000 for food and up to USD 1,500 for sleeping bags and other gear.
 Need to get your stuff to the space station in advance?
-Figure roughly USD 10,000 per pound (USD 20,000 per kilogram), the same fee for trashing it afterward.
+Figure roughly USD 20,000 per kilogram, the same fee for trashing it afterward.
 Need your items back intact?
 Double the price.

 At least the email and video links are free.